parisepigenetics/RASflow_EDC/README.md

 **GTF** files can be downloaded from [GenCode](https://www.gencodegenes.org/) (mouse and human), [ENSEMBL](https://www.ensembl.org/info/data/ftp/index.html), [NCBI](https://www.ncbi.nlm.nih.gov/assembly/) (RefSeq, help [here](https://www.ncbi.nlm.nih.gov/genome/doc/ftpfaq/#files)), ...
 Similarly you can dowload them to the server using `wget`.

+Don't hesitate to give the links to the new references you made/downloaded to [IFB community support](https://community.france-bioinformatique.fr/) so that they can add them to the common banks.

 Be sure you give the right path to those files and adjust the other settings to your need: